webscraperio/web-scraper-documentation/docs/Parser.md

 usually would be done by a custom user written script or manually in a spreadsheet software.

 Its modular design allows you to chain multiple parsers for each column to easily create post processing methods, ranging from simple to sophisticated.
+You can edit or delete parser by clicking on the specific parser's button.
 In case of a need to reorder the parsers, parser sequence can be changed by dragging and dropping parser buttons within the row.

 ![Fig. 1: Drag and drop to swap parsers][drag-n-drop]